-International students usually have a list of requirements they want their future study destination to meet.
+International students usually have certain expectations for their future study destination.
 Finland fills many of those requirements according to the study.
-For example, Finnish education is high quality and studying in Finland is relatively affordable.
+For example, Finnish education is high-quality and studying in Finland is relatively affordable.
 Study materials are often free because many of the books can be found online these days.
 Even though some international students have to pay tuition fees, it is still cheaper than in many other European countries.

-95% of the students that answered the International Student Barometer thought that the content of the education is important or very important and according to 94%, quality of research and costs of the education were either important or very important.
-Majority of the students felt that it is important that the school is well known worldwide.
+95% of the surveyed students thought that the content of the education is important or very important.
+Similarly, 94% said that the quality of research and costs of the education were either important or very important.
+The majority of the students felt that it is important that the school is well-known worldwide.
 Students didn’t really care if the university is near their home countries; only 27% answered that it’s important or very important.

 Students from non-EU countries emphasized the financial side.
-Opportunity for grants, tuition fee exemptions and possibility to have a job while studying were important.
-Cost of studies, on the other hand, weighed just as much as to all international students.
+Opportunity for grants, tuition fee exemptions and the possibility to have a job while studying were important.
+The cost of studies, on the other hand, weighed just as much to all international students who choose Finland.